 Mike wanted to add livable space to his family’s 1940’s home by finishing their basement.
-The new space needed to include a family room with built in storage, an exit to the backyard, a 3-piece bathroom and a guest room with a large closet.
+However, this new space needed to include a family room with built-in storage, an exit to the backyard, a 3-piece bathroom, and a guest room with a large closet.

 Troubleshooting the Layout

 Designing a layout that worked around the existing mechanical took a bit of thought and creativity.
-We lined walls up with bulk heads and sacrificed some head space in the shower to make things work.
+First, we lined walls up with bulkheads.
+Next, we sacrificed some headspace in the shower to make things work.
 As with any substantial renovation project in DC, we had to obtain our permitting from DCRA.
-Relying on our expertise and knowledge of the building code and regulations, we were able to work effectively with DCRA and its inspectors, including problem-solving any trouble spots so that the project would go smoothly.
+Because of our experience and knowledge of the building code regulations, we worked effectively with DCRA.
+Together we problem solved any trouble spots so that the project would go smoothly.

 The final layout included everything on Mike’s wish list.
-You walk down the stairs into an open family room, that it is used as a play area and media center.
-A custom door adds more light to the space and provides access to the back yard.
+Now, you walk down the stairs into an open family room that doubles as a play area and media center.
+A custom door adds more light to the basement and provides access to the back yard.
 At the entrance to the hallway is a wide custom built-in featuring lumber edge shelving.
-The private areas are around the corner created by the stair case.
+The private areas are around the corner created by the staircase.
 The bathroom helps to separate the living space from the bedroom.
-The layout also includes 3 closets, a pantry at the bottom of the stairs, a large closet under the stairs and a walk-in closet in the guest room.
+The layout also includes three closets, a pantry at the bottom of the stairs, a large closet under the stairs, and a walk-in closet in the guest room.

-The new LVT plank flooring was run throughout the entire basement.
-The seamless look helps the space feel larger and its light color keeps things bright.
-As an added bonus, it is also easy to clean.
+The new LVT plank flooring runs throughout the entire floor.
+The seamless look helps the basement feel more abundant, and its light color keeps things bright.
+Additionally, it is easy to clean.
 Another easy to maintain feature is the Kohler Choreograph shower stall.
-This is manufactured from Serica, a composite material designed to be durable.
+The shower stall is made of Serica, a composite material designed to be durable.

-The original staircase was acceptable for code but not very attractive.
-We refinished it, added a carpet runner and painted the balusters.
+The original staircase was up to code but not very attractive.
+We refinished it and then added a carpet runner and painted the balusters.

 With a tight budget, we only replaced 2 of the glass block windows.
-A slider was added to the bathroom and an egress casement window and well were added to the guest bedroom.
-To avoid a dreary space, we kept the walls light and added recessed fixtures in the family room.
+In the bathroom, Merrick added a slider.
+We installed an egress casement window and well in the guest bedroom.
+Lastly, the walls got a light paint color to avoid darkening the room, and we added recessed fixtures in the family room.